 How should investment advisors and their clients proceed in the coming months?

 It’s first important to point out that we don’t yet know if rule itself will be revised as a result of the DOL’s review.
 It may be the case that the rule remains exactly as originally written.
 Investment professionals and their clients must be prepared for such a possibility.

-Our industry has been working diligently to prepare for that date.
+In the time since the DOL issued its rule, our industry has been working diligently to prepare for compliance.
 At RBC Wealth Management-U.S., we have expanded training programs for our advisors and we continue to enhance the tools and products advisors need to meet their obligations.

-Recently, the new administration in Washington, D.C. directed the DOL to consider whether the Fiduciary Rule is consistent with the administration’s priority to empower Americans to make their own financial decisions and save for retirement as well as other typical lifetime financial needs.
-As a result, the DOL has proposed to delay the rule to allow for time to review the rule and to propose a course of action.
-Before the proposed delay can become effective, however, it must first clear the Office of Management and Budget (OMB).
+In February, the new administration in Washington, D.C. directed the DOL to consider whether the rule is consistent with the administration’s priority to empower Americans to make their own financial decisions and save for retirement as well as other typical lifetime financial needs.
+The DOL is using the delay period to invite comments regarding questions raised by the presidential memo, to review the rule and to propose a new course of action.
+The second applicability date for compliance with the rule remains January 1, 2018.

 The primary concern we and others in the industry previously raised about the rule was whether it introduces unnecessary complexity that may make it difficult for investors to obtain the financial services important to them.

 In its delay order, the DOL made clear it does not intend to issue any further delays.
 All investment professionals serving retirement savers must be ready by June 9.

 So, over the coming weeks, we will continue our preparations for compliance.
 At the same time, we will evaluate any changes that the DOL may make, so we can provide our clients with the best possible products and services afforded under the regulation.